 If a person is charged with a crime in Canada and is not a Canadian citizen, IRCC will be notified.
-If arrested, the person has a right to be informed of the charges and to speak with a lawyer free of charge that is called criminal duty counsel.
-If the person is subsequently detained because of her immigration status, the person is also provided Immigration duty counsel.
+If arrested, the person has a right to be informed of the charges and to speak with a lawyer free of charge who is called criminal duty counsel.
+If the person is subsequently detained because of her immigration status, the person is also provided immigration duty counsel.

-It is critical for an immigrant or refugee woman to consult with an attorney regarding the pending criminal charges and any potential immigration effects.
+It is critical for an immigrant or refugee woman to consult with a lawyer regarding the pending criminal charges and any potential immigration effects.
 It is important not to plead guilty to any criminal charges, even if reduced charges, before determining the immigration consequences.
 The attorney may be able to negotiate a resolution that does not result in removal.

-The person can apply for a Legal Aid attorney if she cannot afford private counsel and BC Settlement Services may also provide counsel.
+The person can apply for a Legal Aid lawyer if she cannot afford private counsel and the Immigration and Refugee Legal Clinic may also provide advice and/or representation.